 Desenio's Most Engaging Post

-Many of the comments included exclamations of how beautiful and inspiring the setup is and how it's the commenters' "dream bedroom."
-To increase your comment rate, follow Desenio's lead by posting images of things and situations your followers aspire to in their own lives.
+Many of the comments included exclamations of how beautiful and evocative the post is.
+One commenter was inspired enough to describe what winters are like where they live.
+To increase your own comment rate, follow Desenio's lead by posting images of things and situations that remind your followers of things they care about in their personal lives.

 10. No Your City